 DAP Certified Web Hosts

-DAP works off-the-shelf on almost all decent web hosts.
+DAP works off-the-shelf on almost all web hosts.

-But as in any industry, some hosts are just outdated, run old and outdated software, do not offer a choice to upgrade to the latest server software (like a recent version of PHP or MySQL).
-And some are just plain not helpful at all.
+But as in any industry, some hosts are just outdated, some run old and outdated software, or do not offer a choice to upgrade to the latest server software (like a recent version of PHP or MySQL).
+Some are just not helpful at all.
+And some just don’t have a clue!

-If you had a choice of picking a new web host, then here are the web hosts we use ourselves, and highly recommend, and they have everything readily available that DAP needs to run smoothly.
+So, if you had the choice of picking a new web host, then here are the web hosts we use ourselves, and highly recommend, and they have everything readily available that DAP needs to run smoothly.

 VPS Hosting

-If keeping your site(s) running almost all the time, and having insanely great support from your web host, are both important to you, then you should go with a VPS server from LiquidWeb.
+If keeping your site(s) running almost all the time, and having insanely great support from your web host, are both important to you, then you should go with a VPS server from LiquidWeb or SiteGround.
 For about $50 a month, you can get yourself a great server, with terrific up-time and support.
 And did we say support is crazy good?

 Shared Hosting

-If you can’t afford the $50 a month for a VPS server, or don’t see the value of very high site availability or great support, then the next best option is shared hosting, where you share a server with other business owners.
+If you can’t afford the $50 a month for a VPS server, or don’t (yet) see the value of high site availability and great support, then the next best option is shared hosting, where you share a server with other business owners.
 Not all shared hosts are made equal.
-And that’s why we highly recommend the following two web hosts.
+And that’s why we still recommend Siteground as our #1 choice for shared hosting as well.

 GoDaddy